-They should raise the issue with the tutor (if appropriate) or with the DSL.
+They should raise the issue with the tutor (if appropriate ) or with the DSL.
 The tutor will:

-- listen to the concerns carefully and calmly without comment or judgement - attempt to work with them to find a possible solution to the issue - not ask leading questions - be understanding and reassuring but will not give our opinion - offer support but cannot promise confidentiality - record the facts, including the student's name and the account given, in their words - pass on the information to the DSL who will follow this up with appropriate actions and record all details on a Single Central Record.
+- listen to the concerns carefully and calmly without comment or judgement

+- attempt to work with them to find a possible solution to the issue - not ask leading questions - be understanding and reassuring but will not give our opinion - offer support but cannot promise confidentiality

+- record the facts, including the student's name and the account given, in their words

+- pass on the information to the DSL (via the secure online form on the administration system) who will follow this up with appropriate actions and record all details on a Single Central Record.

-6 What to do if a tutor, parent or school contact is concerned about the inappropriate behaviour and conduct of another tutor?
+6 What to do if a tutor, parent or school contact is concerned about the inappropriate behaviour and conduct of another tutor ?

-• They should raise their concerns with the Principal Claire Meadows- Smith
+They should raise their concerns with the Principal Claire Meadows- Smith